sakshat193/dataquest_JBBR/README.md

 - **Models:** Contains serialized trained models in pickle format, ready for deployment and inference.

 - **Predictions_training:** Houses scripts for model building and fitting.
-Each script is named to reflect its specific function..
+Each script is named to reflect its specific function and also contains pickle files of few models

 ### 2. Datasets